Foppe Schut

 Gabriel read Music at Durham University where he performed extensively as a soloist and chamber musician, graduating in 2021 with the Eve Myra Kisch Prize for musical excellence.
 In 2024, Gabriel was awarded First Prize at the Muriel Taylor Cello Competition and the Irish Heritage UK competition, held at Wigmore Hall.
 He also won First Prize at the 4th Edition of the International Contemporary Music Interpretation Competition (adjudicated by Giovanni Sollima) by the Flavio Vespasiano Foundation and was subsequently invited to perform a recital at the Accademia Filarmonica Romana, including a world premiere of a piece written for him by British composer Deborah Pritchard.
 Gabriel is a 2024-25 Britten Pears Young Artist.

 Winning the Hall Memorial Prize at the Essex Young Musician Competition and the 2022/23 musician in residence at St James’s Church, Piccadilly, Gabriel has been broadcast on BBC Radio 3 and BBC Radio 4 numerous times as a soloist (Including solo performances of Kaija Saariaho works and Luigi Dallapiccola’s Ciaccona, Intermezzo e Adagio), chamber musician and with his award winning piano trio – Trio Casella.
-His piano trio have won the Piano Trio Society’s Intercollegiate competition and have been selected to compete in the live rounds of the Trio di Trieste International Chamber Music Competition 2024.
-They have also won First Prize at the Ivan Sutton and St James’ Chamber Music Competitions in London.
-As a founding member, Gabriel enjoys work with the Komuna Collective, a collective of contemporary musicians funded by Arts Council England, PRS Foundation and TORCH Oxford.
+His piano trio won first prize at the Piano Trio Society’s Intercollegiate competition, the Ivan Sutton and the St James’ Chamber Music Competitions in London.
+They were also awarded third prize at the 2024 Renzo Giubergia International Competition.
+As a founding member, Gabriel enjoys work with the Komuna Collective, a collective of contemporary musicians whose work has been supported by the Ralph Vaughan Williams Trust, Arts Council England, The Oxford Research Centre for Humanities and PRS Foundation.
+Their debut album ‘Views from the Real World’ will be released in December 2024 followed by a series of launch events in London, Oxford, Norwich and Manchester.
+They look forward to attending Classical:NEXT 2025 - the global gathering for all art music professionals taking place in Berlin.

 Gabriel has won first prize at the Windsor Festival Composition Competition and was principal conductor of the Durham University Chamber Orchestra, conducting a concert at The Sage, Gateshead with soloist Sir Thomas Allen.
 Prior to this, Gabriel studied with Guy Johnston and was awarded the Andrew Lloyd Webber Scholarship to Eton College, where he studied with Sue Lowe.